 • Femoden.

-Secondly, in order for the withdrawal effect to take place, you need to take OK for at least three months, and in some cases a six-month course is necessary.
-In addition, there is a category of women whose ovaries continue to work even while taking oral contraceptives, which means that in this case, the drug can be discontinued without any consequences at all.
+Secondly, for the withdrawal effect to take place, you need to take the OC for at least three months, and in some cases a six-month course is necessary.
+In addition, there is a category of women whose ovaries continue to function even while taking oral contraceptives, which means that in this case, discontinuation of the drug can occur without any consequences at all.

-What happens to the ovaries after the withdrawal of OK?
+What happens to the ovaries after stopping OK?

-Tablets are designed to "turn off" the work of the ovaries and thus stop unwanted ovulation.
-They can also be prescribed in order to bring the hormonal background of a woman in order.
-After the cancellation of OK, the ovaries begin to function intensively, the chances that ovulation will occur are significantly increased.
+The tablets are designed to “turn off” the work of the ovaries and thereby stop unwanted ovulation.
+They can also be prescribed with the aim of bringing a woman’s hormonal levels in order.
+After discontinuation of the OC, the ovaries begin to function intensively, and the chances that ovulation will occur significantly increase.
 Moreover, not one, but several dominant follicles can mature at once.

-Accordingly, the “boosting” effect is fraught with the conception of multiple pregnancies, since the abolition of combined oral contraceptives can stimulate “superovulation”.
+Accordingly, the “stimulating” effect is fraught with the conception of multiple pregnancies, since the abolition of combined oral contraceptives can stimulate “superovulation”.
 It is impossible to predict exactly how many eggs will mature.
-It remains only to recall that the multiple pregnancies that entered the Guinness Book of Records occurred precisely against the background of artificially provoked hormonal changes in the woman's body.
+It remains only to recall that the multiple pregnancies included in the Guinness Book of Records occurred precisely against the background of artificially provoked hormonal changes in the woman’s body.

 Opinion of medical specialists

-Doctors have different attitudes to the treatment of infertility in this way.
-As a rule, it is not among the first methods that a doctor can apply for successful conception, and there are several reasons for this:
+Doctors have different views on treating infertility in this way.
+As a rule, it is not among the first methods that a doctor can use for successful conception, and there are several reasons for this:

-• Firstly, not all doctors are positive about the use of oral contraceptives, as such.
-Studies show that in 1/3 of the cases of taking OK, the hormonal background of a woman is so disturbed that it takes several years to restore it.
+• Firstly, not all doctors have a positive attitude towards the use of oral contraceptives as such.
+Research shows that in 1/3 of cases of taking OCs, a woman’s hormonal balance is so disrupted that it then takes several years to restore it.

-• Secondly, doctors are afraid to provoke "superovulation" and get pregnant with three or more embryos.
-In the IVF protocol, by the way, “superovulation” is also stimulated, but there the mature eggs are completely under the control of doctors and only 1-2, in rare cases, 3 fetal eggs from the total number obtained in vitro will be planted in the woman’s uterus.
-During the rebound effect, it is impossible to control the number of nuclei, since the whole process takes place outside the laboratory conditions.
+• Secondly, doctors are afraid of triggering “superovulation” and getting pregnant with three or more embryos.
+In the IVF protocol, by the way, “superovulation” is also stimulated, but there the mature eggs are completely under the control of doctors and only 1-2, in rare cases 3, fertilized eggs out of the total number obtained in vitro will be implanted into the woman’s uterus.
+During the rebound effect, it is impossible to control the number of embryos, since the entire process occurs outside laboratory conditions.

-• Thirdly, the effect of canceling OK is not considered to be particularly effective.
-Even if he contributed to the beginning of the maturation of the dominant follicle, this does not at all guarantee that the capsule will burst and the egg will be able to come out, or that the follicle, having reached a large size, will not begin to regress.
+• Thirdly, the effect of OC withdrawal is not considered particularly effective.
+Even if it contributed to the beginning of maturation of the dominant follicle, this does not at all guarantee that the capsule will burst and the egg will be able to come out, or that the follicle, having reached a large size, will not begin to regress.

-Therefore, most medical professionals initially prefer to use more traditional approaches to treating infertility.
-And, of course, you should not start “treatment” with oral contraceptives without consulting a doctor, because uncontrolled use of drugs can lead to hormonal failure instead of a long-awaited conception against the background of their cancellation.
+Therefore, most medical professionals prefer to use more traditional approaches to treating infertility first.
+And, of course, you should not start “treatment” with oral contraceptives without consulting a doctor, because uncontrolled use of drugs can lead to hormonal imbalance instead of the long-awaited conception when they are discontinued.

 Reviews

 Anna: Don't repeat my mistakes!
-I read two years ago on the Internet about the miracle effect and prescribed contraceptives for myself, then I drank them, then I didn’t.
-The result - no conception, all the hormones knocked down, the second year I can not restore.
+Two years ago I read on the Internet about the miracle effect and prescribed myself contraceptives, sometimes I took them, sometimes I didn’t.
+The result is no conception, all the hormones have been knocked down, I can’t restore it for the second year.

-Irina: My daughter turned out in the second month after the cancellation of OK.
-Only in my case it was not a cure, I just drank them as a protection.
-Then the doctor advised me to take a break for a couple of months, and now, the result of the “respite” has already gone to the kindergarten.
+Irina: My daughter turned out OK in the second month.
+Only in my case it was not a treatment, I just drank them as protection.
+Then the doctor advised me to take a break for a couple of months, and now, the result of the “break” has already gone to kindergarten.

-Galina: I got both pregnancies on the next cycle after I stopped taking OK.
+Galina: I got both pregnancies the next cycle after stopping taking OK.
 Both times they tried to bring my hormones back to normal with these pills, since ovulation did not occur.

-Alena: I also took contraceptives, I hoped for conception after the “treatment”, but, alas ...
+Alena: I also took contraceptives, hoping to conceive after the “treatment”, but, alas...
 Apparently, not my method.

-Valeria: No point.
-Although I took six months.
-After the cancellation, even ovulation did not occur, let alone conception.
+Valeria: No sense.
+Although I took it for six months.
+After the withdrawal, ovulation did not even occur, let alone conception.

-Maria: Six years ago I decided to get off the OK reception and start planning a child.
-The doctor warned that we must wait at least three months, and that is the risk of multiple pregnancy.
-My husband and I did not heed the warnings, hoping that this would not threaten us.
+Maria: Six years ago I decided to get off OK and start planning a child.
+The doctor warned that we had to wait at least three months, otherwise there was a risk of multiple pregnancy.
+My husband and I did not heed the warnings and hoped that this would not threaten us.
 We got pregnant in the second month.
-At 8 weeks I come for an ultrasound, and there are two fetal eggs in the uterus!
+At 8 weeks I come for an ultrasound, and there are two fertilized eggs in the uterus!

-Olga: On my folliculometry after the cancellation, it was clear how several dominant follicles were maturing.
-It was in the first month, but my husband and I decided not to risk it - with my ICI, a multiple pregnancy would not be tolerated.
+Olga: My folliculometry after the withdrawal showed that several dominant follicles were maturing.
+This was in the first month, but my husband and I decided not to risk it - with my ICN we would not have been able to endure a multiple pregnancy.

-Nina: The doctor advised me to drink OK for three months, and then get pregnant on cancellation.
-Nothing happened, although the gynecologist said that the effect works in her other patients.
+Nina: The doctor advised me to take OK for three months, and then get pregnant while withdrawing.
+Nothing worked, although the gynecologist said that the effect worked for her other patients.

-Elena: We didn't succeed.
-There was no ovulation, the follicular cyst just matured and that's it.
+Elena: Nothing worked out for us.
+There was no ovulation, the follicular cyst had just matured and that’s all.

-Any woman planning a pregnancy a little longer than the period that she mentally set for herself begins to worry very much.
-For help and advice, you can contact a doctor, on the forum - to women who measure basal temperature, you can ask your friends who have given birth.
-Listening to advice on pregnancy planning, you can learn for the first time about the magical and mysterious “rebound effect” and its role in conceiving a child.
-Let's see if this effect is really so magical and if it will help you open your own pregnancy calendar soon.
+Any woman planning a pregnancy a little longer than the term that she mentally set for herself begins to worry very much.
+For help and advice, you can consult a doctor, on the forum - women who measure basal temperature, you can ask friends who have given birth.
+Listening to pregnancy planning advice, you can learn for the first time about the magical and mysterious “rebound effect” and its participation in conceiving a child.
+Let's figure out whether this effect is really so magical and whether it will help you open your own pregnancy calendar soon.

 What is the rebound effect, how does it treat infertility?

-The meaning of the rebound effect, or the effect of withdrawal, is the temporary drug "turning off" the ovaries by inhibiting the hypothalamic-pituitary system, followed by the abolition of drugs to obtain ovulation and pregnancy.
-In other words, first you are prescribed medications, most often these are combined oral contraceptives (COCs): Janine, Yarina, Jess, and others, when taking which the production of your own hormones is inhibited, and the sensitivity of receptors to hormones is enhanced.
-After stopping the pills in 95% of cases, the work of the hypothalamus-pituitary-ovaries system resumes, natural hormones are released, and thus natural stimulation of ovulation is obtained.
+The meaning of the rebound effect, or withdrawal effect, is the temporary drug “switching off” of the ovaries by inhibiting the hypothalamic-pituitary system, followed by the abolition of drugs to achieve ovulation and pregnancy.
+In other words, first you are prescribed medications, most often these are combined oral contraceptives (COCs): Zhanine, Yarina, Jess, and others, when taken, the production of your own hormones is inhibited, and the sensitivity of receptors to hormones increases.
+After stopping taking the pills, in 95% of cases, the work of the hypothalamus-pituitary-ovarian system resumes, natural hormones are released, and thus natural stimulation of ovulation is obtained.
 It is assumed that in this way the chances of pregnancy in the first cycles after discontinuation of drugs in women are increased.

-Before the appointment of such treatment, the couple should plan pregnancy for at least a year.
-On average, this is the period required for healthy couples who are sexually active without contraception to conceive a child.
-Taking oral contraceptives, you “take away” these three months from your planning.
-Twelve months before the start of treatment, you should not have in total, but in a row, without breaks for temporary protection and examinations, with regular sexual activity on the days of the expected ovulation.
+Before prescribing such treatment, the couple must plan a pregnancy for at least a year.
+On average, this is the period needed for healthy couples who have unprotected sex to conceive a child.
+By taking oral contraceptives, you “take away” these three months from your planning.
+Twelve months before starting treatment should not be in total, but consecutively, without interruptions for temporary contraception and examination, with regular sexual activity on the days of expected ovulation.

-During or even before the start of taking COCs, it is imperative to check the husband's fertility - to pass a spermogram.
-If necessary, treatment should be completed by the partner before contraceptives are discontinued.
-You can use the time of a forced break in planning a replenishment in the family for testing (not hormonal), treatment of infections, and fluorography.
+During or even before starting to take COCs, it is necessary to check your husband’s fertility - take a spermogram.
+If necessary, the partner should complete treatment before discontinuing contraceptives.
+You can use the forced break in planning a new addition to the family to take tests (not hormonal), treat infections, and have fluorography.

-The doctor should also warn you about the possible reverse effect of COC use - not getting an ovulatory cycle "on cancellation", but inhibition of the reproductive system for a couple of months.
+The doctor should also warn you about the possible reverse effect of using COCs - not getting an ovulatory cycle “on withdrawal”, but inhibiting the reproductive system for a couple of months.

-To obtain a rebound effect, oral contraceptives of the second or third generation are prescribed for 3 months or third-generation drugs with small doses of steroids for 5-6 months.
-The drug is oral contraceptives, the wrong choice of drugs can disrupt the hormonal background, lead to changes in weight and body systems.
+To obtain a rebound effect, the use of second or third generation oral contraceptives is prescribed for 3 months or third generation drugs with small doses of steroids for 5-6 months.
+The drug is oral contraceptives, the wrong choice of drugs can disrupt hormonal levels, lead to changes in weight and the functioning of body systems.

-• Planning for pregnancy less than 12 months;
+• Planning a pregnancy less than 12 months;

-• Deep vein thrombosis, risk of thrombosis, congenital thrombophilia;
+• Deep vein thrombosis, risk of thrombosis, congenital thrombophilias;

 • Serious diseases of the cardiovascular system;